Helpdesk Training Article

 6.10 Cambridge English may share with institutions, parents/guardians, government agencies, or law enforcement the outcomes of suspected malpractice and/or test security investigations and/or candidates’ names whose results have been cancelled or withheld.

-6.11 Cambridge English encourages genuine reports of suspected fraud, malpractice, misconduct, suspicious activity, and threats to the security or integrity of Cambridge exams.
+6.11 Cambridge English encourages genuine reports of suspected fraud, malpractice, misconduct, suspicious activity, and threats to the security or integrity of Cambridge English exams.
 Anyone who believes they have witnessed such incidents should report them to Cambridge English.

 7 Results

-7.6 The outcome of a Results Enquiry or its appeal may lead to a higher grade, a lower grade, or no grade change.
-Full details of the Results Enquiry and the Appeals procedures are available on cambridgeenglish.org/help/enquiries-and-appeals.
+7.5 The outcome of an Enquiry on Results may lead to a higher grade, a lower grade, or no grade change.

 7.8 Under no circumstances will Cambridge English return work done by candidates.
 Statements of Results are continually reviewed and revised to provide the most useful information about candidate performance that can be made available.